-Insulin growth factor (IGF-1) is a hormone that overall, promotes growth.
-But having too much of it can promote diseases of excessive tissue growth such as cancer, endometriosis, and obesity.
-Dairy proteins in particular increase insulin and IGF-1, so if you do a lacto-vegetarian diet, you may not reap these benefits.
+Insulin growth factor (IGF-1) is a hormone that, overall, promotes growth.
+But having too much of it can promote diseases of excessive tissue growth, such as cancer, endometriosis, and excessive weight gain.
+Dairy proteins, in particular, increase insulin and IGF-1, so if you do a Lacto-vegetarian diet, you may not reap these benefits.

 5. Reduce Toxins from Food

-Toxins such as pesticides, heavy metals, antibiotics, and pollutants tend to bioaccumulate up the food chain, and they are consumed by animals.
-These toxins can be passed through eating a carnivorous diet, so a plant-based diet cuts down on toxins.
+Toxins such as pesticides, heavy metals, antibiotics, and pollutants tend to bioaccumulate the food chain, and they are consumed by animals.
+These toxins can be passed through a carnivorous diet, so a plant-based diet supports toxins reduction.

 6. Reduce Processed Foods

-Cooking whole foods from scratch means you avoid processed foods, which contain food additives and extra amounts of sugar and sodium.
+Cooking whole foods from scratch means avoiding processed foods containing additives and extra sugar and sodium.
 Just take caution with processed “vegan snacks.”

 7. Increase in Enzymes